-- Use the data types to help you determine the kinds of operations and analysis to perform on each column
+- Use the data types to help you determine the kinds of operations and analysis to perform on each column.

 - Use the data range to identify and correct outliers.
 Understanding the context helps to distinguish between outliers that are data errors and those that represent genuine high or low values.

 - Use the formatting standards to identify and correct formatting errors.
-If metadata indicates a column of dates should follow a particular format, and you find dates that do not match this format, this indicates an error that should be corrected.
+If metadata indicates a column of dates that should follow a particular format, and you find dates that do not match this format, this indicates an error that should be corrected.

 - Use your understanding of the data contents to guide data cleaning and transformation.
-Knowledge about the contents can guide your decisions about how to handle missing data and whether certain variables need to be transformed (like applying a logarithm to highly skewed data)
+Knowledge about the contents can guide your decisions about how to handle missing data and whether certain variables need to be transformed (like applying a logarithm to highly skewed data).